Ajdne/Sum_of_Power-Fortran/README.md

     Contains subroutines for memory **allocation** and **deallocation**, required for dynamic arrays.
 Calling **Array_Allocation** subroutine is mandatory before using an array.
 Subroutine **Array_Deallocation** is called at the very end of the program, to free up memory taken by those dynamic arrays.

  - ### Module_Normalisation.f90
+    Contains subroutines for transforming absolute units into relative units and for setting the voltage value to base value, needed for first iteration.

  - ### Module_Calculation.f90

  - ### Module_Output_Data.f90